Where to stay in Chicago

 Quite a few upscale hotels become budget hotels — with rooms for less than $100 — during slow times, such as the two weeks before Christmas and deep winter.

 The rest of the year, four hostels are good options, especially for single travelers.
 All have private rooms as well as shared rooms and kitchens guests can use.

 The Freehand Hotel/Hostel, in a former 1927 hotel in River North, has a communal kitchen as well as bar, cafe and

 activities concierge.
 It has rather chic private rooms, even a penthouse, as well as bunks in a shared

 In an 11-story building on the Near North Side, not far from the Gold Coast, Fieldhouse Jones has a coffee bar, pub and basement game room with slot-car racing.

 In the South Loop, Hostelling International family hostel has a carpeted great room with foosball, ping-pong and a pool table.
 Beds start at $32 per night per person, including breakfast.

-At the Chicago Getaway Hostel near Lincoln Park, you can get a private room with shared bath for $59 or share a quad with three friends for $89, including breakfast.
+At the Chicago Getaway Hostel near Lincoln Park, you can get a private room with shared bath or share a quad with three friends, with breakfast included.

 © Torsten Muller